dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 #### download

-This is where we configure the StorageLoader download operation, which downloads the SnowPlow event files from Amazon S3 to your local server, ready for loading into your database.
+This is where we configure the StorageLoader download operation, which downloads the Snowplow event files from Amazon S3 to your local server, ready for loading into your database.

 This setting is not used when loading Redshift - you can safely leave it